Best Flowers for Bees and Other Pollinators

 Help the pollinators around your home by planting flowers for bees, many of which are easy to grow and low maintenance.

 One of the best flowers for bees, the Honeybee Conservancy ranks bee balm as a favorite flower for the winged workers.
-Bee balm thrives in full sun and has vibrant red blooming flowers (among other colors) that bees and other pollinators love.
+Bee balm thrives in full sun and has vibrant red blooming flowers that bees and other pollinators love (among other colors).
 It’s also a spreader, so make sure you have room for it in your garden.

 “Nothing beats goldenrods for a fall nectar source for pollinators,” notes Penn State Extension.
 “Stiff goldenrod was a real standout in our trials, vying with mountain mint for attracting the greatest diversity of pollinators.”
 This bee-friendly perennial grows up to five feet tall and does well in dry to average soils.
-Next, check out more of our favorite yellow flowers for your home landscape.
+Plus, the yellow flowers look great in your home landscape.

 Lupine is a low-growing late spring and early summer bloomer that thrives in dry, sandy soils.
 Prairie Nursery, one of the first nurseries to grow and sell native plants, says Lupine is not only one of the best flowers for bees, but the only host plant for the rare Karner Blue butterfly.
 “Habitat loss has led to the decline in Lupine plants in the wild, and put the Karner Blue on the endangered species list,” according to Prairie Nursery.